 We're taking diabetes by the horns!
 A behind-the-scenes look at #BuckOffDiabetes.

 It started with a segment on Good Morning America, gained steam at the iHeartCountry Festival in Austin and continued onto Jimmy Kimmel's stage.
-Now #BuckOffDiabetes is in your hands, but here's a little look at the fun in Austin with country singer and Accu-Chek® Guide user Ben Rue.*
+Here's a little look at the fun in Austin with country singer and Accu-Chek® Guide user Ben Rue.*

 We've loved watching Ben continue his meteoric rise in the country music scene, and his performance at the Daytime Village at the iHeartCountry Festival by AT&T blew the audience away.
 The day started early, with Ben and the band performing a sound check at 8am.
 (We didn't realize musicians even got up that early.)